An updated module-init-tools package that fixes two bugs and adds one enhancement is now available for Red Hat Enterprise Linux 6.

-The module-init-tools packages include various programs needed for automatic loading and unloading of modules under 2.6 kernels, as well as other module management programs.
+The module-init-tools package includes various programs needed for automatic loading and unloading of modules under 2.6 and later kernels, as well as other module management programs.
 Device drivers and file systems are two examples of loaded and unloaded modules.

-All users of module-init-tools are advised to upgrade to these updated packages, which fix these bugs and add this enhancements.
+All users of module-init-tools are advised to upgrade to this updated package, which fixes these bugs and adds this enhancement.